jadecobra/python_tdd_exercises/source/exceptions/TypeError.rst

 how to check if input is good
 *********************************************************************************

-I want to add a :ref:`condition<booleans>` to the calculator to make sure that what the :ref:`functions` receive are numbers.
+I want to add a :ref:`condition<if statements (conditionals)>` to the calculator to make sure that what the :ref:`functions` receive are numbers.
 I can do this with TypeError_

 * I go to the :ref:`explorer<explorer on left>` in the `Integrated Development Environment (IDE)`_ to open the ``calculator`` folder_
 * I open the ``src`` folder and click on ``calculator.py`` to open it in the :ref:`editor<2 editors>`